MC4004 - Principles and Practice in Marketing (2020/21)

 4. Assess how to employ marketing theories, techniques and tools in solving business and marketing challenges across a range of organisations.

-Promotion mix – integrated marketing communications & the communications model; - Advertising, PR, Sales Promotion, Direct Marketing, Personal Selling; Direct marketing and social media; Place mix – marketing channel and logistics, intermediaries and their functions.
-LO3
+Promotion mix – integrated marketing communications & the communications model; - Advertising, PR, Sales Promotion, Direct Marketing, Personal Selling; Direct marketing and social media; Place mix – marketing channel and logistics, intermediaries and their functions

 Balance of independent study and scheduled teaching activity

-The module will be delivered over a 27-week period and consists of 2 hours lectures and 1-hour seminar each week.
-Exceptions to these is week 6 which is designated activity week and weeks 28 and 29, which will be used for examination preparation and support.
+The module will be delivered over a 30-week period and consists of 2 hours lectures and 1 hour seminar each week, including weeks 27 and 28, which will be used for examination preparation and support.
 Exams will take place at the end of academic year during timetabled exam period.
 The weekly lectures will focus on key theories, concepts, models and frameworks of the principles of marketing and their application to real life situations in the context of European/UK and Global environments.

 The seminars will focus on discussions, debates, questions and answer sessions to build on the topics covered in the lectures.
 The emphasis will be on group activities and preparation for, case study analysis and the development of individual and group communications and presentational skills.
 Students will be required to gather and evaluate information from various sources and relate contemporary issues to their knowledge of the marketing and communications disciplines and professions.

 The module support independent and group learning through the module's virtual learning environment hosted on WebLearn.
 Here students can access resources such as lecture notes, recorded lectures, study guides, coursework briefs, guidelines and feedback, as well as links to further resources.
-Students should proactively engage with the subject, their peers, and the tutors through the module's online discussion threads.
+Students are encouraged to actively engage with the subject, their peers, and the tutors through the module's online discussion threads.

-1. Demonstrate awareness and knowledge of marketing and communications definitions, theories, concepts and tools as far as they apply to and affect business and all types of organisations.
+1. Demonstrate awareness and knowledge of marketing and communications definitions, theories, concepts and tools as far as they apply to and affect business and all types of organisations through an unseen exam.

-2. Develop the ability to seek, handle and interpret key economic, social, cultural, technological, political, environmental and behavioural data, which underpin the key elements of the tactical marketing tools to create customer value.
+2. Develop the ability to seek, handle and interpret key economic, social, cultural, technological, political, environmental and behavioural data which underpin marketing and communications practices in a variety of organisations.

 Assessment component 2 (weight 30%):